Fibromyalgia is a chronic syndrome characterised by the presence of widespread chronic pain. In most cases it is accompanied by other symptoms:

 This personalised training and improved functionality programme is aimed at optimising and maintaining functional capabilities, as well as preventing complications associated with disability issues.

-Guttmann Brain Health Institute has launched its treatment programme for fibromyalgia and pain with group sessions, as the social aspects associated with group therapy provide additional benefits to those of the treatment itself, due to the positive impact that spending time with other peop
+Guttmann Barcelona has launched its treatment programme for fibromyalgia and pain with group sessions, as the social aspects associated with group therapy provide additional benefits to those of the treatment itself, due to the positive impact that spending time with other people has on our

 This programme of treatment of neuropathic pain through transcranial stimulation and virtual reality is designed for patients who have suffered a neurological injury and present neuropathic pain after their rehabilitation process is finished, or people in a chronic phase who want to relieve their pain